MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Web page development.md

 ### Cascading and Precedence

-- Styles cascade in a specific order of precedence, from browser default settings to user settings, external CSS, imported CSS, embedded CSS, inline CSS, and finally HTML tag attributes.
+- Styles cascade in a specific order of precedence, from browser default settings to user settings, external CSS, imported CSS, embedded CSS, inline CSS, and finally HTML tag [[Attributes]].

 ### Benefits of CSS

-- Using CSS offers benefits like separation of style from structure, cleaner code, uniformity across pages, more power and flexibility, and better code reuse.
+- Using CSS offers benefits like separation of style from structure, cleaner code, uniformity across pages, more power and [[Flexibility]], and better [[Code Reuse]].

 ### Resources and Further Learning